2017 MSRC Annual Conference

 Frank Salvatore Jr., RRT, FAARC, MBA

-AARC Past President, Frank Salvatore Jr RRT, FAARC, MBA will be delivering this year's keynote lecture.
+AARC Past President, Frank Salvatore Jr RRT, FAARC, MBA will be delivering this year's keynote lecture titled Respiratory Therapy: A Profession in Need of a Transformation.
 His presentation is a critical look at the changes in the healthcare system from 2009 to present that necessitates our need to change how we practice to ensure we add value to our patients outcomes.

 Paul Nuccio, MS, RRT, FAARC

 Paul Nuccio will be presenting on Non-Invasive Ventilation (NIV) or High-Flow Oxygen Therapy (HFOT): You Decide.
 This presentation describes how non-invasive ventilation (NIV) is a widely used and studied therapy option for the management of acute respiratory failure.
 High flow nasal cannula is rapidly growing in popularity and in supportive evidence.
 This presentation will review the current evidence in support of NIV, and discuss the current research evaluating HFNC and its role in the management of respiratory failure.

 Robert Kacmarek, PhD., RRT, will be presenting the topic Patient-Ventilator synchrony and its Impact on Patient Outcome.
 This lecture will explore the causes and methods of correcting Pt-Vent asynchrony will be presented along with a review of the literature that indicate a negative effect of asynchrony on patient outcome describe.

 Bill Galvin, RRT, CPFT, MS, FAARC, AE-C